V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – ndaba : journey / eyelashes

-– ndabudi / ndabulu : sum, moment of sleep
+– ndabudi / ndabulu : nap, snooze, sleeping time

 – ndabulu : theft

-– ndadi : lightning / marriage contract, alliance, spouse’s village, spouse’s family
+– ndadi : lightning flash, lightning / marriage contract, alliance, spouse’s village, spouse’s family

 – ndamba : action of cooking, way of cooking, culinary preparation / ring